Life (magazine): 21st century

-While citing poor advertising sales and a difficult climate for selling magazine subscriptions, Time Inc. executives said a key reason for closing the title in 2000 was to divert resources to the company's other magazine launches that year, such as Real Simple.
-Later that year, its parent company, Time Warner, struck a deal with the Tribune Company for Times Mirror magazines, which included Golf, Ski, Skiing, Field & Stream, and Yachting.
+While citing poor advertising sales and a difficult climate for selling magazine subscriptions, Time Inc. executives said a key reason for closing Life magazine was to divert resources to the company's other magazine launches that year, such as Real Simple.
+Later that year, its owner, Time Warner, struck a deal with the Tribune Company for Times Mirror magazines, which included Golf, Ski, Skiing, Field & Stream and Yachting.
 AOL and Time Warner announced a $184 billion merger, the largest corporate merger in history, which was finalized in January 2001.

-In 2001, Time Warner began publishing special newsstand "megazine" issues of Life, on topics such as the September 11 attacks in 2001 and the Holy Land.
+In 2001, Time Warner began publishing special newsstand "megazine" issues of Life on topics such as the September 11 attacks and the Holy Land.
 These issues, which were printed on thicker paper, were more like softcover books than magazines.

-1990s online presenceLifes online presence began in the 1990s as part of the Pathfinder.com network.
-The standalone Life.com site was launched on March 31, 2009, and closed on January 30, 2012.
-Life.com was developed by Andrew Blau and Bill Shapiro, the same team who launched the weekly newspaper supplement.
-While the archive of Life, known as the Life Picture Collection, was substantial, they searched for a partner who could provide significant contemporary photography.
-They approached Getty Images, the world's largest licensor of photography.
-The site, a joint venture between Getty Images and Life magazine, offered millions of photographs from their combined collections.
-On the 50th anniversary of the night Marilyn Monroe sang "Happy Birthday" to John F. Kennedy, Life.com presented Bill Ray's iconic portrait of the actress, along with other rare photos.

-2013 movie release

-The film, The Secret Life of Walter Mitty (2013), starring Ben Stiller and Kristen Wiig, portrays Life as it transitioned from printed material toward having only an online presence.
-Life.com later became a redirect to a small photo channel on Time.com.
-Life.com also maintains Tumblr and Twitter accounts and a presence on Instagram.